Glodenox/wme-tabmanager/README.md

 - Reopen the tab you had open the last time you used the WME
 - Replace the tab title with an icon of your choosing
 - Hide tabs that you don't need
+- Recolour the text and background of a tab
 - Adjust the width and height of the tabs
 - Preserve the order of the tabs over sessions
 - Reorder the tabs in any way you like
-- Make the width of the sidepanel constant by adding the scrollbar by default

 ## Installation instructions